4GeeksAcademy/master-javascript-programming-exercises/exercises/159.2-FashionInventory-B/README.md

 ];
 ```

-Your function should return the average cost of all shoes per designer in this format:
+1. Write a function called `renderInventory` that will take in this `CurrentInventory` array as its argument.
+Your function should now return the average cost of all shoes per designer in this format:

 ```js
 var expected = {